Republican Lecturing Dems On 'Facts' Can't Get His Own Facts Straight

-Category: World Politics Hits: 1This sort of basic stupidity happens so often with Cawthorn, Greene, Boebert, etc that it makes one think it's all deliberate, that they do this intentionally so as to gain even more attention than their otherwise banal, barely literate comments would command.
+Category: World Politics Hits: 3This sort of basic stupidity happens so often with Cawthorn, Greene, Boebert, etc that it makes one think it's all deliberate, that they do this intentionally so as to gain even more attention than their otherwise banal, barely literate comments would command.
 That's my working theory anyway.
 I could be wrong.
 Source: Raw Story A Republican from North Carolina was ridiculed on Monday after making a hilarious blunder while attempting to lecture Democrats about facts.
 Rep. Madison Cawthorne (R-NC) was homeschooled as a child and then attended a single semester of college, during which he "earned mostly D's."
 On Thursday, Cawthorne demonstrated his intelligence during a speech on the House floor about facts.
 "It was Thomas Jefferson that said 'Facts are stubborn things; and whatever may be our wishes, our inclinations, or the dictates of our passions, they cannot alter the state of facts and evidence.'
 Let's cast our eyes over the facts, shall we," he said.
 The quote that Cawthorne misattributed to Jefferson is actually a famous quote by John Adams.
 As usual, Twitter just amplified the attention that Cawthorn would get.
 That wasn’t Thomas Jefferson, it was John Adams.
 What an ignorant posturing jackweasel. https://t.co/7Yx4LwEW5t

 Read more https://crooksandliars.com/2021/06/republican-lecturing-democrats-facts-cant